 learn to love the bumpy ride

 Being in alignment is not a permanent state of being, though, because you exist here on earth and the human part of you is going to get in your way now and then.

-You’re going to have times in your life where your ego will tantrum like a two year old to get its needs met.
-You’re going to have your world feel like it’s falling apart once in awhile and wonder why it has to be so hard.
-You’re going to re-experience things that you thought you had already worked through, but maybe not deeply enough.
+You’re going to have times in your life where your ego will tantrum like a two-year-old to get its needs met.
+You’re going to have your world feel like it’s falling apart once in a while and wonder why it has to be so hard.
+You’re going to re-experience things you thought you had already worked through, but maybe not deeply enough.

 And that’s okay.
 You have to just take a break and feel all the feelings, allowing them to pass through you.
 When you’re done with your tantrum or your tears or a combination of both and you’ve taken time to breathe and love yourself through it all, then you’ll go on again.
 Therein lies your growth.

 This is where you are doing the dance of balancing the needs of your ego with the desires of your soul.
 If life just moved in a straight line, there would be no opportunities to evolve.

 So now and then, your ego will call on you for some attention to work through something important, or is in need of some nurturance, understanding and compassion.
 When you give it that, you move yourself back into alignment again.
 And the good news is….

 …that timeframe of catching on to the tantrums of your ego shortens with your increased awareness and continued practice of living more in alignment with your soul.
 The clearer you are about what you value and what you’re here for, the more empowered you are and the easier it is to know when something feels out of balance.
 You can then take a step back, observe your thoughts and feelings, and notice what it is that’s calling for your attention without judgement, shame or blame.